King Constantine I of the Hellenes

 Swearing-in ceremony of King Constantine I before the Greek Parliament in 1913; Credit – Wikipedia

 At first, Constantine was a popular king because of his success in the Balkan Wars of 1912-1913.
-Early in World War I, Constantine rejected a request from his brother-in-law Wilhelm II that Greece should join Germany and the Central Powers in the war.
-Many Greek people thought that German-born Sophie, Constantine’s wife and Wilhelm II’s sister, supported Germany, but she was actually pro-British.
+Early in World War I, Constantine rejected a request from his brother-in-law Wilhelm II for Greece to join Germany and the Central Powers in the war.
+Many Greek people thought German-born Sophie, Constantine’s wife and Wilhelm II’s sister, supported Germany, but she was pro-British.
 Like her father, Sophie had been influenced by her mother, the British-born Victoria, Princess Royal.
 Greek Prime Minister Eleftherios Venizelos was strongly pro-Allies, having established an excellent rapport with the British and French, and was convinced that German aggression had caused the war.
 Constantine had decided upon a policy of neutrality because it seemed the best way to ensure that Greece would emerge from World War I intact and with the substantial territorial gains it had won in the recent Balkan Wars.
-The disagreement between King Constantine I and Prime Minister Venizelos was called “The National Schism” and would have repercussions in Greek politics until past World War II.
+The disagreement between King Constantine I and Prime Minister Venizelos was called “The National Schism” and would have repercussions in Greek politics until after World War II.

-King Constantine I of Greece in the uniform of a German Field Marshal, a rank awarded to him by German Emperor Wilhelm II in 1913; Photo Credit – Wikipedia
+King Constantine I of Greece in the uniform of a German Field Marshal, a rank awarded to him by German Emperor Wilhelm II in 1913; Credit – Wikipedia

 Protests began to occur in Greece and threats on Constantine’s life were received.
 In July 1916, arsonists, possibly at the instigation of the Greek secret police, attempted to kill Constantine and some members of the Greek royal family while they were at Tatoi Palace, the summer palace outside Athens.
 The forest surrounding the palace was set on fire and due to the hot, dry weather, the fire quickly spread.
 Tatoi Palace was burned down, sixteen people were killed, and Constantine was injured but managed to escape with his family.